As a homesteader, living a simple life is kind of a given. But how we get there is different for everyone.

-- Treating my body like a temple.
-I feel a little cheesy saying that but it’s sort of true.
-I try my best to take care of my body because my health is my wealth and without it no amount of money will matter.
+- I try my best to take care of my body because my health is my wealth and without it, no amount of money will matter.

 - Living with a purpose, reaching out to others and doing good in the world.

 Here are some simple living ideas to get your started:

 1. Choose a Smaller Home that Needs Less Upkeep

 Lots of people live in homes that they discover later are too big (and too much to handle).
 We rent a home where we have outside space for a garden and a chicken coop.
 Our home is actually a pretty good size yet still affordable so we are very lucky.

 (Update: we have also lived in an apartment and were still able to homestead!)